-- When assessing a perpetrator's pattern of coercive control, explore the ways in which the perpetrator's actions have harmed the children, and add any appropriate maltreatment codes. - If a weapon was used during the violent episode and the child was injured with the weapon, assess for "Physical Injury," also. - If a child sustained an injury due to intervening or proximity during a violent episode between other members of the household, also assess for "Physical Injury."

-- If the child has shown a discernible and substantial impairment in the ability to function within the typical range of performance and behavior as a result of witnessing or experiencing the dynamics of intimate partner or domestic violence, also assess for "Mental Injury." - o If the perpetrator's pattern of control involves monetary restrictions that have resulted in the child's needs not being met, also assess for "Environmental Hazards." - The only time the alleged perpetrator for this maltreatment can be under 18 is when that minor child is the parent.
-If the child is attacking an adult in the home, assess for a special conditions "Parent Needs Assistance" referral. - If assessing for Household Violence and the incident occurred between intimate partners, the assessment must demonstrate that there are no examples of coercive control occurring in the relationship. - Hotline counselors should not add the "Failure to Protect" maltreatment to intakes involving allegations of intimate partner or domestic violence.
+- If a weapon was used during the violent episode and the child was injured with the weapon, also assess for "Physical Injury." - If a child sustained an injury due to intervening or proximity during a violent episode between other members of the household, also assess for "Physical Injury." - The only time the alleged perpetrator for this maltreatment can be under 18 is when that minor child is the parent.
+If the child is attacking an adult in the home, assess for a special conditions "Parent Needs Assistance" referral. - If assessing for Household Violence and the incident occurred between intimate partners, the assessment must demonstrate that there are no examples of coercive control occurring in the relationship.